lukasmartinelli-alt/yow-hackathon/README.md

 - **Windows:** http://jekyll-windows.juthilo.com/
 - **OSX or Linux:** http://jekyllrb.com/docs/installation/

+### Use Cloud9

+You can use [Cloud9](https://c9.io/) to develop without installing anything on your machine.

+1. Register at [Cloud9](https://c9.io/) with your Github credentials
+2. Choose your `username.github.io` repo
+3. Click "Clone to edit" and choose the "Ruby on Rails" if you want to use Jekyll
+4. Run in command line: `jekyll serve --port $PORT --host $HOST`
+5. Click "Preview with Web Server"

+### Use Vagrant

 [What is Vagrant?](http://docs.vagrantup.com/v2/why-vagrant/) Vagrant let's you create portable development environments.

 1. [Install Vagrant](https://www.vagrantup.com/downloads.html)